lannonbr/Portfolio/content/blog/2020-03-09-followup-friday-automation/index.md

 ## Programatic SMS with Twilio

 To start, I wanted to build a SMS bot that would handle the collection of a title for an entry and the URL that it goes to.
 Instead of writing a full node script to do all of this and pause execution while I wait for the response or handle timeout and other things, Twilio Studio allowed me to abstract a lot of this.
 [Twilio Studio](https://www.twilio.com/studio) allows for a SMS flow with a drag-n-drop interface.
-The entire portion in Twilio is below.
+The entire flow in Twilio is below.

 ![Twilio Studio flow](./twilio-studio-flow.png)